wisemen-digital/web-onboarding-codelab/index.md

 > i18n is a short name for internationalization.
 It is a process of designing and developing a software application so
 > that it can be adapted to various languages and regions without engineering changes.
 > Within the company we use [Vue i18n](https://vue-i18n.intlify.dev/) to translate our applications.
+> It's important to understand the power of this tool since it will save you a lot of time when creating multilingual
+> applications.

 <img width="120" src="img/typescript_logo.png">